open-zaak/open-zaak/docs/client-development/mandate.rst

 **DigiD - initiator**

-The authorizee is the "initiator" of the case (cleared up from VNG github), the representee is a "belanghebbende".
+The authorizee is the "initiator" of the case, the representee is a "belanghebbende".

 .. code:: http